cucumber-attic/website/apps/dynamic/views/events/train-the-trainer-sf.md

 If you would like to apply to join the program, please complete the [application form](https://cucumber.io/training/ApprovedTrainerProgramApplication.pdf) and upload it, along with your resumé, via our [Typeform](https://cucumber.typeform.com/to/wlhmKk?code=SF2018).
 The application fee is $150, which is non-refundable.
 If you are accepted, you will be given a free invitation to attend our BDD Kickstart course followed by a one-day trainers workshop.

-The submission deadline is June 14th 2018.
+The submission deadline is July 12th 2018.

 ## Coach